ro04/Bamazon/README.md

 **Management View**

-Running the Node application called *bamazonManager.js* will list a set of menu options:
+Running the Node application called *bamazonManager.js* will:
+- List a set of menu options:
     * View Products for Sale
     * View Low Inventory
     * Add to Inventory